 8. They take time for themselves.

-Amid all this hard work, multitasking and big dreaming, successful people know they need to take care of themselves, too.
+Amid all this hard work, multitasking and big dreaming, high achievers know they need to take care of themselves too.
 Getting sick in the middle of a major launch isn’t good for anyone.

-They also tend not to compare themselves to others or get envious because they’re so focused on what they want to do that they don’t stop to look around at what other people are doing.
+They also tend not to compare themselves to others or get envious.
+They’re so focused on what they want to do that they don’t stop to look around at what others are doing.